 Troubleshooting

-Tipps & Tricks ... to be continued ...
+Tips & Tricks ... to be continued ...

 After a firmware update, the Brautomat should always be switched off and the browser cache deleted.

-The Brautomat sends data to connected and active browsers via Server Sent Events.
+The Brautomat sends data to connected and active browsers via server sent events.
 Up to 8 devices can connect to the Brautomat at the same time.
-Energy saving plans or automatic locking can interrupt a connection.
-The brewing process is not stopped or aborted if the connection is lost!
-The Brauomat continues to work as normal.
-Unconnected browsers simply do not receive any new information.
-Information includes temperatures, current mashing step, current performance, charts, etc. A Server Sent Events connection to the Brautomat is the “data channel” through which the information is sent to the browser.
-If the connection to the Brautomat is interrupted, the data channel is terminated.
-An active browser recognizes when its data channel is terminated and automatically logs on to Brautomat again after a short time.\
+Power plans or automatic locking can interrupt a connection.
+The brewing process will not be stopped or aborted if the connection is lost!
+The Brautomat continues to work normally.
+Disconnected browsers just don't receive any new information.
+Information includes temperatures, current mash step, current performance, charts, etc. A Server Sent Events connection to Brautomat is the "data channel" through which the information is sent to the browser.
+If the connection to Brautomat is interrupted, the data channel is terminated.
+An active browser recognizes when its data channel has ended and automatically logs in again on Brautomat after a short time.
+Registrations on Brautomat have no order or priorities.
+It has no effect whether the web browser from the PC or the tablet is connected first or last.
+The brewing process can be started on device A, paused on device B, observed on device C and finished on device D. If all four devices are active and connected, all browsers show i (almost) at the same timeidentical information because each of these four devices has its own data channel.

 Recipe import